 Located just north of Kelowna, Lake Country is a quaint rural town that lives up to its name.
 Three stunning lakes, Okanagan, Wood, and Kalamalka, are nestled amongst rolling hills, vineyards, and orchards, which almost guarantee a stunning view from wherever you stop, giving the name to the area's wine trail, The Scenic Sip.

 The best way to explore and enjoy any of these wine trails is to book a Guided Wine Tour.
-You can sit back and enjoy the scenery, learn about the area, and not have to worry about booking reservations or driving to each location.
+You can sit back and enjoy the scenery, learn about the area, and not have to worry about booking reservations or driving to each winery.
 There are many different types of wine tours from half days to full days, small group shuttles to private drivers, so you'll be sure to find an option that fits the needs of you and your family.

-Day 2: Not Just Beer
+Day 2: Not Just Wine

 Jackknife Brewery.
 Photo by: BC Ale Trail